x1nx3r/pola/README-en.md

 ### 5.1.
 Summary

-We have developed and validated a robust pipeline for automated ripeness classification of *Pisang Raja* bananas.
+We have developed and validated a robust pipeline for automated ripeness classification of *Pisang Ambon* bananas.
 By combining GLCM, LBP, and HSV features with supervised NCA dimensionality reduction, we achieved:

 | Metric | Cross-Validation (10-Fold) | Held-Out Test Set |
 | :--- | :---: | :---: |